bobshort4bobby4/PP4-Civ1/README.md

   ##### Email Address
   Rather than create a email address for the project I elected to use a personal email, similarly I used the default site address created by django.

+  ##### Confirmation Email Url not Clickable on Mobile Devices
+  On some mobile devices using certain email services the confirmation email URL used to confirm email address during the registration process was not clickable, but had to be copied and pasted into the address bar to work.
+  After an internet search I added the below settings to settings.py which has resolved the issue.

+   `ACCOUNT_LOGIN_ON_EMAIL_CONFIRMATION = False`
+   `ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL`
+   `ACCOUNT_EMAIL_CONFIRMATION_AUTHENTICATED_REDIRECT_URL`

   </details>